manubansal/atomix/README_cygwin_also.md

 Note: If you installed Code Composer Studio, CGT may have already been installed.
 If you can find the compiler command cl6x on your path (or in the CCS install folder hierarchy), you already have CGT.
 You can use that corresponding CGT root for rest of the steps and do not need to install CGT again.

 ### Get the source ###

+You can check out the source in your cygwin homefolder (ex.
+C:\cygwin\home\Manu Bansal)

 clone atomix with git: